bahmutov/todomvc-angular/slides/00-start/PITCHME.md

   - example applications
   - blogs
   - FAQ
-- Cypress changelog and roadmap
+- Cypress changelog and the road map

 Note:
 Students should know where to find information later on.
 Main resources is the api page [https://on.cypress.io/api](https://on.cypress.io/api)